ritikbhatia/PosiTweety/README.md

 The _frontend_ for PosiTweety was built on _React_, allowing for rapid development and scaling for our hack.
 This allowed to create beautiful animations like the **#Map**, powerful visualizations like those on the **Category Dashboard** and make an overall engaging frontend.

+## Installation and running

+Its super simple to install and run the project.

+Clone the repository, cd into the project and run the following commands:

+* pip install -r requirements.txt
+* cd frontend
+* npm i

+This should install all the dependencies required for the project.

+In order to run the project, cd into PosiTweety and run the foloowing commands:

+* flask run
+* npm start

+You should now be able to access PosiTweety on your localhost.

 ## Challenges we ran into